Welcome to the Bond Law Clinic

 -

-Typically, student volunteers will be involved in assisting lawyers in the Clinic.
-The hands-on experience that students gain by dealing with the community and providing valuable community service is invaluable in their legal education.
+Typically, student volunteers will be involved in assisting lawyers with client appointments in the Clinic.
+The hands-on experience that students gain by assisting the community and providing a community service is invaluable in their legal education.
 Tasks such as legal research, drafting, interviewing clients, client intakes and related administrative work can provide practical insights into the legal profession.
-Specific student responsibilities will be allocated according the student's experience and the needs of the Clinic.
+Specific student responsibilities will be allocated according to the student's experience and the needs of the Clinic.

 -